QuixiAI/dolphin-logger/README.md

     ```bash
     curl http://localhost:5001/v1/models
     ```
-    This will return a list of models as defined in your `~/.dolphin-logger/config.json`.
+    This will return a list of models as defined in your configuration file.

 2.  **Make chat completion requests:**
     Use the proxy as you would the OpenAI API, but point your client's base URL to `http://localhost:5001` (or your configured port).
 Include the model name (as defined in the `model` field in your `config.json`) in your request.